Causally Fair Node Classification on Non-IID Graph Data: Problem Formulation

 \subsection{Network Structural Causal Model (NSCM)}

-Traditional SCM assumes that data instances are IID.
-To deal with non-IID data, recent studies have proposed to extend the SCM to capture the interference between individuals (e.g., \citep{ogburn2022causal}).
-These extensions usually involve using interference graphs (as illustrated in Fig.~\ref{fig:ig}) to describe both the causal relationship between features and the interference relationship between individuals.
-They usually assume the interference graph is consistent among intersected instance, which is often violated in real-world scenarios.
-To distinguish the network/graph for describing the existence of potential interference and the graph for describing the causal relationship between features, we explicitly define the following two components: 1) network/graph ($\mathcal{G}$), where each node represents an individual or instance and the edges depict the potential for interference between connected individuals; and 2) causal diagram ($\mathcal{C}$), where each node represents a feature and the edges depict the parent-child relationship between features determined by the structural equations.
-Then, we formally define the Network Structural Causal Model (NSCM) extended from the traditional SCM.
+Traditional SCMs assume that data instances are IID.
+To handle non-IID data, recent studies have extended SCMs to capture interference between individuals (e.g., \citep{ogburn2022causal}).
+These extensions usually use interference graphs, as illustrated in Figure~\ref{fig:interference_graph}, to describe both causal relationships between features and interference relationships between individuals.
+Motivated by this line of work, we adopt a more general framework that extends traditional SCMs, which we refer to as the Network Structural Causal Model (NSCM).
+In an NSCM, we combine the network, which describes potential interference, with the graph, which describes causal relationships between features.
+To distinguish these relationships, an NSCM explicitly considers two components: 1) a network ($\mathcal{G}$), where each node represents an individual or instance and each edge represents potential interference between connected individuals; and 2) a causal diagram ($\mathcal{C}$), where each node represents a feature and each edge represents a parent-child relationship between features determined by the structural equations.
+It is formally defined as follows.